Afghan War Glossary

 ALO.
 Authorized Level of Organization.

 ALP.
 Afghan Local Police.
-A component of the Ministry of Interior but with constant nurturing from U.S. Special Operations Forces.
-ALP was a big component of VSO; until the U.S. conducting their drawdown of SOF forces.
+A component of the Ministry of Interior that had constant nurturing from U.S. Special Operations Forces from 2011 to 2014.
+ALP was a big component of VSO; until the U.S. conducted their drawdown of SOF forces.
 Since then, the ALP has come under the direction of the Ministry of Interior; operating in approximately 150 districts.

 ALSA.
 Air Land Sea Application Center.